-27 Inspiring New Year’s Resolutions You’ll Want to Keep
+27 Inspiring New Year’s Resolution Ideas You’ll Want to Keep

 Go beyond losing weight and hitting the gym this year by making resolutions that will uplift, educate, entertain, and help you become a better person.

 New Year Resolution Idea #1: Read a new book every month

 There’s a reason this one is one of our favorite New Year resolution ideas yet.
 Between your job, social media, and all your favorite online activities, it may feel like all you do all day long is read stuff, but there’s a huge difference between reading information on the Internet and getting lost in a great story.
 In fact, reading a novel actually changes your brain, improving memory and increasing brain connectivity for days after you finish the book, according to a study published in Brain Connectivity.
 Both types of reading have their place, but don’t let Internet articles crowd out reading a well-crafted, compelling book.
 For maximum brain benefits, carve out time each day to do a little reading.

 New Year Resolution Idea #2: Do something that scares you